 |Kaitlyn at 11 months old at the end of independent playtime|

 I am a huge advocate of reading to your children.
 Reading to your infant or toddler is not about trying to create a genius of a baby.
+This post contains affiliate links.
 It is about helping your child reach her own innate potential (see The Read-Aloud Handbook, page 50).
 Despite the recent story that reading to children gives them an unfair advantage (just don't even get me started on that idea), I continue to fully support and encourage parents reading to their children daily.
 Rather than telling parents who read to their children that they should occasionally feel guilty about the unfair advantage they are bestowing on their children, let's encourage parents who aren't reading to their children to do so.

 "Children hearing the most language will have the best chance of having the best language skills" (The Read-Aloud Handbook, page 50).
 I would love to see all children given this chance and opportunity to reach their full potential.
 It isn't about being "better" than others; it is about being the best version of themselves.